The Complete Guide to Double Closings

 In my part of the country there just really aren’t any.

 We use closing attorneys rather than title companies for all of our closings.
 As I said, it only costs me about $300.00 – $400.00 on average for each closing.
 That comes to about $600.00 – $800.00 for both closings which I think is pretty cheap.
 Folks in my area are pretty much evenly split on whether or not they buy title insurance on the property.
-In most cases, I only own the property for about 5 – 10 minutes so I rarely buy title insurance when I am wholesaling properties.
+In most cases, I only own the property for about 5 – 10 minutes so I rarely buy title insurance when I am wholesaling properties unless the closing attorney requires it. .

 Be sure to familiarize yourself with how things are done in your area.
 Closing attorneys in my city have no problem with double closings (simultaneous closings).
-However I have heard that title companies in some areas won’t do double closings.
+However I have heard that title companies in some areas won’t do them.

 What’s the Solution?